West Pakistan: Military dictatorships

 From 1947 to 1959, the government was only partially stable.
 Seven prime ministers, four governors-general, and one president were forcefully removed either by constitutional coup or by military coup.
 The One Unit program was met with harsh opposition, civil unrest, and political disturbance.
 Support for the Muslim League and Pakistan Socialist Party in the upcoming elections threatened Pakistan's technocracy.
 The Muslim League and Socialist Party gained momentum after the League's defeat in the 1954 elections, and the Socialist Party were challenging for the constituencies of the President Iskandar Mirza's Republican Party.
 Relations with the United States deteriorated, with the US assessing that democracy in both states was failing.

 A US-backed military coup d'état was launched in 1958 by the Pakistan Army command.
 The Urdu-speaking class and the Bengali nation were forcefully removed from the affairs of West Pakistan.
-With the imposition of martial law led by then-Army Commander-in-Chief General Ayub Khan, the state capital was moved from Karachi to Army Generals Combatant Headquarters (The GHQ) at Rawalpindi in 1959, whilst the federal legislature was moved to Dacca.
-In 1963, Rawalpindi had become ineffective as a federal capital; a new city was planned and constructed, finally completing in 1965.
+With the imposition of martial law led by then-Army Commander-in-Chief General Ayub Khan, the state capital was moved from Karachi to Army General Combatant Headquarters (The GHQ) at Rawalpindi in 1959, whilst the federal legislature was moved to Dacca.
+In 1963, Rawalpindi had become in effect a federal capital; a new city was planned and constructed, finally completing in 1965.
 In 1965, the state capital was finally re-located in Islamabad.

 Dissolution in 1970

 On contrary perception, the provinces did not benefit from economic progress, but the One Unit program strengthened the central government.
 In West Pakistan, the four provinces also struggled hard for the abolition of One Unit which caused injustices to them as it was imposed on them.

 The provisional powerful committees pressured the central government through the means of civil disobedience, violence on street, raising slogans against the martial law, and attacks on government machines such as police forces.
 For several weeks, the four provinces worked together and guided the "One Unit Dissolution Committee", towards resolving all outstanding issues in time set by the Yahya government.
 Finally, the committee's plan went into effect on 1 July 1970, when West Pakistan's "One Unit" was dissolved, and all power was transferred to the provinces of Balochistan, the North West Frontier Province, Punjab and Sindh.

-In the 1970 general elections (held in December 1970), the far left Awami League under Mujibur Rahman won an overall majority of seats in Parliament and all but 2 of the 162 seats allocated to East Pakistan.
+In the 1970 general elections (held in December 1970), the Bengali Awami League under Mujibur Rahman won an overall majority of seats in Parliament and all but 2 of the 162 seats allocated to East Pakistan.
 The Awami League advocated greater autonomy for East Pakistan but the military government did not permit Mujib-ur-Rahman to form a government.

 East Pakistan became the independent state of Bangladesh on 16 December 1971.
 The term West Pakistan became redundant.